bcmpinc/StardewHack/WearMoreRings/README.md

 * Ring Slots in the Inventory screen can overlap with other text in the UI, especially with a high `Rings` setting.
 This won't be fixed.

 ## API
 Mods adding additional rings most should work out of the box.
-For backwards compatiblility this mod provides an API to access the equipped rings: [IWearMoreRingsAPI](https://github.com/bcmpinc/StardewHack/blob/master/WearMoreRings/IWearMoreRingsAPI.cs).
+For backwards compatibility this mod provides an API to access the equipped rings: [IWearMoreRingsAPI](https://github.com/bcmpinc/StardewHack/blob/master/WearMoreRings/IWearMoreRingsAPI.cs).

 ## Changes
 #### 6.1: